MaggieWalsh/walsh_and_co/README.md

     They want a service that is going to take them from conception to completion, by a team that they can trust.
   * ## Owner Goals
+    1. Increase sales.
+    2. Improve interaction with existing and potential customers.
+    3. Build the brand.
   * ## User Stories
     1. As a user visiting the site for the first time, I want to navigate the site intuitively.
     2. As a user, I want to know what services are provided, and what is involved in the process.